cultpenguin/integrate/doc/format.rst

 For continuous model parameters the following generic posterior statistics are computed

-.. list-table:: Data and features for continuous parameters in POST.h5
+.. list-table:: Data and attributes for continuous parameters in POST.h5
    :widths: 10 10 5 5 70
    :header-rows: 1

    * - Dataset
      - Format
-     - Feature
+     - attribute
      - Mandatory
      - Description
    * - /M1/Mean